Unisex public toilet: Western sex-separation as a modern development

 George Jennings, the sanitary engineer, introduced public toilets, which he called "monkey closets", to the Crystal Palace for The Great Exhibition of 1851.
 They included separate amenities for men and women, and were the first flush toilet facilities to introduce sex-separation to the activity.
 London's first public toilet facility opened the next year with only provisions for men, although other facilities opened for women at other venues.

 Some scholars say the practice of maintaining separate toilets coincides with early 19th century moral ideology regarding the appropriate role and place for women in society.
 According to historian Terry Kogan, this constructed women as "inherently vulnerable and in need of protection" and men as "inherently predatory."
-This sexist view was put forward as a "scientific" fact, to curb the emergent women's rights movement.
+This sexist view was put forward as a supposedly scientific fact, to curb the emergent women's rights movement.
 Legislators and policymakers acted on protecting "weaker" women by limiting their work hours, requiring rest periods during the day, and prohibiting certain jobs.
 This also included architectural solutions to "protect" women such as separate toilet facilities with "fainting" couches.

 In the United States, Massachusetts was the first state to pass a law mandating sex-separated toilet facilities in 1887.
 It was titled "An Act To Secure Proper Sanitary Provisions in Factories and Workshops".
 The act called for suitable and separate toilets for women in the workplace.
 By 1920, this was mandated in 43 states.
 This development is believed to be a reflection of women entering the workforce.